tawsif76/portfolio/my-portfolio/src/posts/math-behind-pbft.md

 To be considered reliable, any consensus algorithm must solve two essential problems:

-**Safety:** The system must never finalize two conflicting decisions.
+1. The system must never finalize two conflicting decisions.
 For example, it should not be possible for both Block A and Block B to be committed at the same height.
 Once a decision is made, it is final.

-**Liveness:** The system must continue making progress.
+2. The system must continue making progress.
 Even if some nodes are faulty or unresponsive, the honest nodes should still be able to reach consensus and not get stuck.

 The rules $n \geq 3f + 1$ (total nodes) and $q = 2f + 1$ (quorum size) are the minimum requirements needed to satisfy both properties.